ooc-lang/ooc-lang.org/content/docs/tools/editors/index.md

 ## Sublime Text

+1. You can select something like JavaScript or Objective-C++ (built in) for _very basic_ syntax highlighting.
+2. Associate the _ooc_ language with `.ooc` and `.use` files via the language selector in the bottom right of the window.

+**`-or-`**

+You can use the TextMate [ooc.tmbundle](https://github.com/nilium/ooc.tmbundle) to power the syntax highlighting for ooc within Sublime Text 2 and 3.
 Sublime Text has great support for TextMate bundles with the exception of commands.

-You can use the TextMate [ooc.tmbundle](https://github.com/nilium/ooc.tmbundle) to power the syntax highlighting for ooc within Sublime Text 2 and 3.
+### Sublime Text 2

 1. Find your Sublime Text [data directory](http://sublime-text-unofficial-documentation.readthedocs.org/en/latest/basic_concepts.html#the-data-directory).
 2. Go to it via command line (CMD prompt, Terminal, etc.)